RoamJS/query-builder/README.md

 ### Creating Native Roam Queries
 ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Froamjs%2FSNq4QmaRxy.png?alt=media&token=5b7c1173-da57-4d83-851b-1719edffab02)

-In a block, type `{{query builder}}`.
-Similar to date picker, there will be an overlay that appears next to the query builder button.
+In a block, type `{{qb}}`.
+Similar to date picker, there will be an overlay that appears next to the QUERY button.
 After specifying different query components that you're interested in searching, hit save to insert the query syntax into the block.

-The Overlay is fully keyboard accessible.
+The overlay is fully keyboard accessible.
 Each input is focusable and you can `tab` and `shift+tab` through them.
 For the query component dropdown, you could use the following key strokes to navigate:

 - Arrow Up/Arrow Down - Navigate Options
 - Enter - Open Dropdown